Skip to main content

 The film achieved the design trifecta, taking home the awards for Best Costume Design, Best Production Design, and Best Makeup and Hairstyling at the 2026 Oscars.

-“Frankenstein” won Best Costume Design, Best Production Design, and Best Makeup and Hairstyling at the Academy Awards on Sunday, making it the third-most awarded film of the night after “One Battle After Another” and “Sinners, opens in new tab.”
-Although Guillermo del Toro’s visionary adaptation of the Gothic classic missed out on headline prizes like Best Picture and Best Actor for leading man Jacob Elordi, its success in these three categories tells a far more compelling award season story—one that underscores the value of championing moviemaking crafts and building a fully realized cinematic world.
+“Frankenstein” won Best Costume Design, Best Production Design, and Best Makeup and Hairstyling at the Academy Awards on Sunday,, opens in new tab making it the third-most awarded film of the night after “One Battle After Another” and “Sinners, opens in new tab.”
+Although Guillermo del Toro’s visionary adaptation of the Gothic classic missed out on headline prizes like Best Picture and Best Supporting Actor for Jacob Elordi, its success in these three categories tells a far more compelling award season story—one that underscores the value of championing moviemaking crafts and building a fully realized cinematic world.

 Guillermo del Toro on the set of "Frankenstein."